 A Summary of British Modernism Literature

 The experimental skills made the modernism literature different from Britain’s critical realism tradition.
 The modernism, in different aspects, are still reflecting the social reality of the contemporary Britain, with realistic characters like Mrs. Dalloway or Leopold Bloom and critical symbols like the waste land.
-The difference lied in those experiments that the authors made, which turned the identity of the author from an “omniscient, omnipotent” God to the author themselves. (颜 19) Through these experimental language or narrative methods, the author could faithfully describe what they personally think, which themselves also considered to be nearer to the reality.
+The difference（与第一次提到的地方离得有点远） lied in those experiments that the authors made, which turned the identity of the author from an “omniscient, omnipotent” God to the author themselves. (颜 19) Through these experimental language or narrative methods, the author could faithfully describe what they personally thought, which themselves also considered to be nearer to the reality.
 They abandoned the function of educating the society, and managed to just provide a personalized inspiration or suggestion.

 The British modernism is anti-logical, but not anti-rational.
-It believes that the truth and reality lie in not the outside world (as the critical realism believes) but the “inner world” of human beings.
-However, it believes that there at least is a reality, which is different from the following post-modernism which believes that the reality does not exist at all for human beings to find out.
+It believed that the truth and reality lied in not the outside world (as the critical realism believes) but the “inner world” of human beings.
+However, it believed that there at least is a reality, which is different from the following post-modernism which believes that the reality does not exist at all for human beings to find out. 定从套定从不太好

 The British modernism literature was extinct for its experimental skills, with both the language beauty and creativity and the thoughts they conveyed with illogical, fragmented, and subjective features.